Hellfire01/MangaScrap/README.md

 ### basic usage :

 `./MangaScrap add link [link]`<br />
-will add a manga to follow to the database<br />
+Will add a manga to follow to the database<br />
 `./MangaScrap`<br />
-will update all mangas within the database<br />
+Will update all mangas within the database<br />
 `./MangaScrap download link [link]`<br />
 Will add the manga to the database and then download it<br />